 Gentlemen:

-Tejas Energy NS Holdings, LLC or another affiliate of Coral Power, LLC (Tejas Energy NS Holdings, LLC or such affiliate being called “Tejas”) is contemplating the acquisition of up to 100% of the equity interests in the Purchaser.
-As a precondition to such acquisition, Tejas has requested that Seller furnish Tejas certain acknowledgements and confirmations relating to the Facility Agreement.
+Tejas Energy NS Holdings, LLC or another affiliate of Coral Power, L.L.C.
+(Tejas Energy NS Holdings, LLC or such affiliate being called “Tejas”) is contemplating the purchase of 100% of the equity interests in Purchaser pursuant to an agreement with Enron North America Corp. or an Affiliate thereof under which Tejas will immediately receive 80% of the equity interests in Purchaser and will receive all remaining equity interests in Purchaser following the point at which the Unit achieves “Commercial Operation” (as defined in the Facility Agreement) or the earlier occurrence of a default under the Facility Agreement, such transfers of equity interests to Tejas being herein referred to as the “Transfers.”
+As a precondition to such purchase, Tejas has requested that Seller furnish Tejas certain acknowledgements and confirmations relating to the Facility Agreement.
 Accordingly, Seller hereby acknowledges and confirms to Tejas the following:

-1. The acquisition by Tejas of up to 100% of the equity interests in Purchaser will not (including with notice or lapse of time or both) constitute a breach or default under the Facility Agreement or give rise to the right on the part of Seller to terminate the Facility Agreement or any of the agreements, warranties or other obligations of Seller thereunder.
+1. The Transfers will not (including with notice or lapse of time or both) constitute a breach or default under the Facility Agreement or give rise to the right on the part of Seller to terminate the Facility Agreement or any of the agreements, warranties or other obligations of Seller thereunder.

 2. As of the date of this letter, (a) the Facility Agreement is in full force and effect and is binding upon Seller, (b) all installments of the purchase price or purchase amount under the Facility Agreement which have heretofore become due and payable under the Facility Agreement have been fully paid, (c) to the knowledge of Seller, no breach or default or act, omission or other event which could give rise to a breach or default on the part of Purchaser under the Facility Agreement has occurred, and (d) the Facility Agreement has not been amended or modified.